-Continuous Improvement Work Plan (CIWP): The two-year school improvement plan required of all CPS schools.
+Continuous Improvement Work Plan (CIWP): The two-year school improvement plan required in all Chicago Public Schools.
 The purpose of the CIWP is to establish each school's mission, its strategic priorities, and the steps the school will take to accomplish its goals.

 Personal Property Replacement Taxes (PPRT): A tax instituted in 1979 to replace the Corporate Personal Property Tax.
-It consists of a state income tax on corporations and partnerships and a tax on the invested capital of public utilities.
+PPRT consists of a state income tax on corporations and partnerships and a tax on the invested capital of public utilities.
 The tax is collected by the Illinois Department of Revenue and distributed to over 6,000 local governments based on each government's share of Corporate Personal Property tax collections in a base year (1976 or 1977).